Maximize your time this summer at Otterbein!

 The Teacher Education program at Otterbein will be forever transformed by a redesigned TESOL-focused curriculum that will impact more than current and future teachers each year.
 The newly developed skills and strategies of practicing teachers will impact generations of ELs, and career ladder degree earners will increase the linguistic and cultural diversity of Central Ohio’s teaching force.

 COELEC participants and activities are based on distinct priorities:

 - Pre-service and in-service middle and high school math and science teachers,

 - English Learners (ELs) with interest in education,

 - Central Ohio Educators with desire to improve instructional delivery for English Learners (ELs).

-Please contact the COELEC office with your questions and ideas.
+Please contact the COELEC office with your questions:

 For a complete list of professional development courses, including those offered in conjunction with COELEC, click here.